Build a small subword tokenizer, compare BPE, WordPiece, and SentencePiece, then audit token cost and Unicode behavior.

 232,000 tokens: input= 250.0 MiB input+untied-output= 500.0 MiB

 3128,000 tokens: input= 1000.0 MiB input+untied-output= 2000.0 MiBSequence compression must be measured too.
-A vocabulary can shorten common English refund requests and still fragment another script or your TypeScript repository badly.
-This is why tokenizer design is an evaluation problem, not a race to the largest V.
+A vocabulary can shorten common English tokenizer prompts and still fragment another script or your TypeScript repository badly.
+Tokenizer design is an evaluation problem, not a race to the largest V.

-Fertility is a token-length measure: how many tokenizer pieces a unit of text needs.
-For a product with international customers, compare parallel messages across target languages instead of using English traffic alone.
+Fertility is a token-length measure.
+At word level, fertility is the average number of tokenizer pieces needed per word.
+For parallel-message audits, you can also compare total token count or a locale-to-baseline ratio for equivalent text.
+For a product with international users, compare parallel messages across target languages instead of using English traffic alone.
 Petrov et al. measured translated text and found tokenizer-length disparities as large as 15 times for some language and tokenizer combinations, with implications for cost, latency, and available context.[7]

 1import tiktoken